 For whom is the Dutch Crystallographic Society?

-The NVK is for everyone in (or from) the Netherlands and Flanders that has an interest in research of matter and molecules using X-rays, neutrons or electron beams: From physical phenomena in ordered materials to supramolecular chemistry, from mineralogy to structural biology.
+The NVK wants to promote crystallography practice and contact between its practitioners and is open to everyone in or from the Netherlands and Flanders that has an interest in research of matter and molecules using X-rays, neutrons or electron beams: From physical phenomena in ordered materials to supramolecular chemistry, from mineralogy to structural biology.
 It is not necessary to be a member of the KNCV or NVV to become a member of the NVK

 What are the goals of the Dutch Crystallographic Society?